Macuyiko/blog/content/2021/2021_01_feature_interactions_revisited.md

 Both of these need a calculated set of `f_vals`: partial dependence values, which basically boils down to centered predictions of our predictive model for all possible subsets of features predicted over the same data set, either based on the original train/test data set itself, or a synthetic one constructed over a grid.

 We'll investigate three different implementations on how we can obtain these F values.
-As a somewhat realistic example, I'll use the [California Housing](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.fetch_california_housing.html) data set and train a straightforward random forest regressor [^fn1]:
+I'll use the [California Housing](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.fetch_california_housing.html) data set and train a straightforward random forest regressor [^fn1]:

 ```python
 X, y = fetch_california_housing(return_X_y=True, as_frame=True)